 At some point you will stop working in your profession.
 Then you will receive AHV, but it won't be enough to live on.
 This is another reason why you build up wealth.
 The state likes this and therefore favors your payments into the pension fund and 3rd pillar for tax purposes.

 So put aside ten percent for your old age.
 Your employer automatically pays part of this into the pension fund.
 You invest the rest yourself in the third pillar (for employees, the maximum is currently CHF 7056 per year).

 With True Wealth, Pillar 3a is just a click away from wealth management and costs no management fees.
 We will also open up to five 3a accounts for you over the years so that you can also reduce tax progression on lump-sum withdrawals.

 One standing order per target account

-How you create wealth
+How to create your wealth

-- Federal Statistical Office (FSO): Household Budget Survey 2019
+- Federal Statistical Office (FSO): Household Budget Survey 2020